"I am paying for this microphone, Mr. Breen."

 Responding to criticism during debate with President Carter, October 1980.
 "Government is not the solution, it's the problem."

 Inaugural address, Jan.
 20, 1981"All of us need to be reminded that the federal government did not create the states, the states created the federal government."

+To Nancy Reagan after he was shot by a would-be assassin, March 30, 1981.
 "It's just plain common sense that there be a waiting period to allow local law enforcement officials to conduct background checks on those who wish to buy a handgun."

 Endorsing the Brady handgun control bill in March 1991"I was pleased last year to proclaim 1983 the year of the Bible.
 But, you know, a group called the ACLU severely criticized me for doing that.
 Well, I wear their indictment like a badge of honor."